Glossary TermApril 20, 2024

 • You send 10 BTC from your wallet to an exchange

-• That's 10 BTC of on-chain volume
+• That is 10 BTC on-chain volume

 How to Read Volume